billbreit/BitWiseApps/README.md

 *Referential Integrity*: When multiple tables are defined within the DataStore class, the relationships between ( single column ) keys in tables are maintained: every child key must have a parent key and no parent with children can be deleted.

 **rpzc_demo.py**: An extended demo of DataStore.
 Budgets are tight, tensions are mounting, the entrenched old guard may be facing a life-or-death power struggle with younger members.
 A time of revoluiton looms !  ( But not in this version of the demo.
 Once I figure out an idiom for generator queries, then let slip discord and mayhem in the RPZC. )

+A non-trivial database of 7 tables and maybe 40 rows consumes about 50K on RP Pico.

 **testinit333.py**: A temporary test for the new init subsystem, still in development